Reservation Policies and Trip Planning Information

 ARRIVING IN HONDURAS

-Contacting Dunbar Rock: If you need to call Dunbar Rock once you are in Honduras, the best number to use is (504) 9915 8586.
-This will reach Denis Midence, the General Manager.
+Contacting Dunbar Rock: If you need to call Dunbar Rock once you are in Honduras, or wish to leave a contact number with family, the best number to use is (504) 2408 2958.
+This number is monitored 6:00 am – 6:00 pm.

-Arriving at the Roatan or San Pedro Sula Airport: When arriving at the airport in Roatan, you will go through customs and collect your luggage.
-Please be sure to retain the immigration document/entrance permit (blue paper) you receive from customs.
-If in Roatan, there will be yellow or blue shirted porters looking to assist you with your luggage and take you to the Lanhsa or Aero Caribe counter for your connecting flight to Guanaja.
+When arriving at the airport in Roatan, you will go through customs and collect your luggage.
+Please retain the immigration document/entrance permit (blue paper) you receive from customs.
+There will be yellow or blue shirted porters looking to assist you with your luggage and take you to Aero Caribe or other local carrier for your connecting flight to Guanaja.
 Guests can feel comfortable utilizing their trustworthy services.
 Tipping them $1.00 per bag will be greatly appreciated.

 To register, you will need (1) a credit card, (2) $10.00 in cash and (3) your C-Card.
 The credit card will be needed for a US$200.00 per room (or US$100.00 per person) authorization taken as a deposit against incidental charges incurred during the stay.
 You must contact your credit card company in advance and advise you will be in Honduras, to avoid charges being declined.
 If a guest does not have a credit card then a US$200.00 per room (or US$100.00 per person) cash deposit will be required.
 No personal checks will be accepted on island. $10.00 is needed for the annual payment to the Environmental Fund for the Protection of Guanaja Island.
 Proceeds go toward the preservation of reefs, mangroves and general ecosystem and fund environmental education programs for Guanaja residents.
 Your C-Card can be presented at the same time you complete your diver liability statement.